How To Lower Total Alkalinity in a Swimming Pool: No Extra Cost

 Step 2: Set a Target Value for Total Alkalinity

 I set the target value of TA at 100 ppm.
-80 ppm or 90 ppm should be fine, but I anticipate that the levels of pH will drop below 7.0 ppm when I add strong acid.
+It is important to note that both the levels of TA and pH reduce when acid is added.
+A target value of 80 ppm or 90 ppm should be just fine, but I anticipated that the levels of pH will drop way below 7.0 ppm when I add a strong acid, so 100 ppm was ideal for me to give me easy time raising the level of pH later on through aeration.

-Use a pool calculator to calculate the exact amount of muriatic acid needed in order to achieve the target 100 ppm for TA.
+Use a pool calculator to calculate the exact amount of muriatic acid needed in order to achieve the target value of 100 ppm for TA - or whichever target value you have chosen.

 In this step, don't worry too much about the pH.
-The main aim is lower total alkalinity to recommended levels.
+The main aim is to lower the total alkalinity to recommended levels.
 Later on, you can aerate to raise pH levels.

 Step 3: Dilute Muriatic Acid as Directed and Add It to the Pool